ammerscm68/LED-Matrix-Rolling-Clock-with-ESP8266/README.md

 The API-key and the city-ID of "OpenWeatherMap" can also be entered here.
 (Optional)  <br>
 The API-Key for "NewsAPI" can also be entered here.
 (Optional) <br>
 The display can also be switched on and off at a specific time, for example if it is disturbing at night.
 (Optional)  <br>
-Always enter the switch-on and switch-off times of the display without a leading zero. (e.g. 7:5 for 7h 5min)

 # Changing the WLAN or the WLAN password:
 When a button installed is (**pin D3 to ground**) then here. <br>